htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`DedicatedScheduler[STARTD]`
     A string that identifies the dedicated scheduler this machine is managed by.
-    :ref:`admin-manual/ap-policy-configuration:htcondor's dedicated
+    :ref:`admin-manual/ap-policy-configuration:dedicated scheduling`
-    scheduling` details the use of a dedicated scheduler.
+    details the use of a dedicated scheduler.

 :macro-def:`STARTD_NOCLAIM_SHUTDOWN[STARTD]`
     The number of seconds to run without receiving a claim before